Robust Remote Reinforcement Learning over Unreliable Communication Channels using Homomorphic State Encoding: Homomorphic MDP Representation

-A solution to the above issues is to map each state $s\in \mc{S}$ to a vector of $F$ significant features, using a basis function $\phi:\mc{S}\to\mathbb{R}^F$.
-Ideally, $\phi(s)$ should represent only the features of the state that are relevant to the learning problem.
-We can follow the same approach for actions, defining a function $\alpha:\mc{A}\to\mathbb{R}^A$ that encodes an action to a vector of $A$ features.
-In \cite{hafner2023mastering} it is proved that \gls{mbrl} can learn the optimal policy without explicitly processing $s$ and $a$, but only their encoded versions $\phi(s)$ and $\alpha(a)$, strongly reducing the training effort.
-The theoretical foundation of this approach is given by the \gls{mdp} homomorphism concept~\cite{van2020mdp}, recalled below.
+A solution to the above issue is to map each state $s\in \mc{S}$ to a vector of significant features, using a basis function $\phi:\mc{S}\to\mathbb{R}^F$.
+Ideally, $\phi(s)$ represents only the $F$ features of $s$ that are relevant to the learning problem.
+We can follow the same approach for actions, defining a function $\alpha:\mc{A}\to\mathbb{R}^A$ that encodes each action $a \in \mathcal{A}$ to a vector of $A$ features.
+Therefore, the optimal policy can be learned without processing $s$ and $a$, but their encoded versions $\phi(s)$ and $\alpha(a)$, strongly reducing the training effort~\cite{hafner2023mastering}.